Tenants With Bad Credit20-12-2019 | Screening Process

 A poor credit score aside, if the prospective tenant fits your target tenant profile and you would like to proceed with accepting them as a tenant, there are ways to help to minimise the risks.
 As well as considering whether the reasons for a bad credit score are ones that should concern you, you could ask to see proof of regular, timely rent payments for any previous tenancy, and perhaps you could charge a larger deposit.
 The latter will give you greater leverage if you do need to recover any costs when the tenancy comes to an end.

-If you'd like to learn more about the tenant screening process, browse CIA Landlord Insurance's advice centre.
+If you’d like to learn more about the tenant screening process, browse our advice centre.
 We cover everything you need to know as a landlord, including finances, property access, pets and more.